 You log into your office PC or email account and a message pops up: it’s time to change your password.
-You roll your eyes, change ‘c0mpanyN4me13’ to ‘c0mpanyN4me14’, are rewarded with a green tick, and go about your business.
+Unless you use a free password manager (or even a paid password manager), you roll your eyes, change ‘c0mpanyN4me13’ to ‘c0mpanyN4me14’, are rewarded with a green tick, and go about your business.

 Deep down you know it’s not good practice, but the rules enforced by many online services make it the only way to create passwords you’ll actually remember.

 Many of these regulations derive from a set of recommendations published by the US National Institute of Standards and Technology (NIST) in 2003.
 They were intended to make users’ passwords harder to guess, but did so at the expense of user friendliness.

 In an interview with the Wall Street Journal, former NIST technology manager Bill Burr admitted he now regrets much of the advice the organization gave on creating strong logins.

 At the time, he recommended picking combinations of characters that were as close to random as possible and changing them regularly, thereby making them harder to guess.
 That wasn’t totally beyond the realms of possibility 14 years ago, but now that we all rely on password-protected online services, remembering unique random logins for each one is simply impossible.

 “Well it frustrates everybody, me included," Burr told CBS News.
 “I have maybe 200 passwords.
 I can't remember all those, obviously.”